soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 ## Discussions
-The diffusion policy action prediction rate is around 2Hz, and it takes quite some episodes to train this model properly.
-At the time of publishing, there were already better methods in visuomotor policy learning, such as $\pi_0$, GR00T N1, ACT, etc., many of which use Flow Matching objectives that are significantly faster.
+The diffusion policy action prediction rate is around 2Hz, and it takes quite a few episodes to train the model properly.
+At the time of publishing, there were already better methods in visuomotor policy learning, such as $\pi_0$, GR00T N1.x, ACT, etc., many of which use Flow Matching objectives that are significantly faster.
 However, as it is a fundamental work on the path toward VLAs, I thought it was worth reading.

-I have only read the paper and referenced blogs/videos I could find online to understand the concepts — due to time constraints, I was not able to go through the Diffusion Policy codebase.
+I have only read the paper and referenced blogs/videos I could find online, and taking with grok and claude to understand the concepts — due to time constraints, I was not able to go through the Diffusion Policy codebase.
 Therefore, if you find any mistakes, please let me know and I will try to fix them.

 ## Resources